clay/clay-log/README.md

 ## `_label` Property

-This property on the output log message is meant to make the logs more human searchable when using grep or importing into an ELK like tool.
+This property on the output log message is meant to make the logs more human searchable when using grep or importing into an ELK-like tool.
 Rather than making people remember the association between `level` and the different levels meanings, we supply a human-readable property.

 ## Pretty Printing